-The Company currently maintains five equity incentive plans: the 2001 Plan, the 2010 Plan, the 2019 Incentive Plan, the 2019 Inducement Plan, and the 2019 Employee Stock Purchase Plan (the "2019 ESPP").
+The Company currently maintains five equity incentive plans: the 2011 Plan, the 2010 Plan, the 2019 Incentive Plan, the 2019 Inducement Plan, and the 2019 Employee Stock Purchase Plan (the "2019 ESPP").
 All such plans except for the 2019 Inducement Plan have been approved by the Company's stockholders.
 The following table provides certain information as of June 27, 2020 with respect to shares of our common stock available for issuance under our equity compensation plans.

+Plan Category

-Plan Category Number of Shares of Common Stock to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares of Common Stock Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares Reflected in Column (a)) (a) (b) (C) Equity Compensation plans approved by stockholders 2,114,270 (1) \$69.78 (2) 2,841,372 (3) Equity Compensation plans not approved by stockholders 301,220 (4) - 348,780 (5) Total 2,415,490 \$69.78 3,190,152
+Number of Shares of

+Common Stock to be

+Issued Upon Exercise

+of Outstanding Options, Warrants and Rights Weighted-Average Exercise Price of Outstanding Options, Warrants and Rights Number of Shares of Common Stock Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Shares

+Reflected in Column

+(a) (b) (c)

+Equity Compensation plans approved by stockholders

+Equity Compensation plans not 301,220(4) - 348,780(5)

+approved by stockholders

+Total 2,415,490 \$69.78 3,190,152